cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 Because triples were created before quads, the two ways of denoting information in RDF must be compatible with each other.
-This is done by defining two seperate domains: the Default Graph and any Named Graphs.
+This is done by defining two separate domains: the Default Graph and any Named Graphs.
 Triples exist in the Default Graph while quads exist within their own, distinct, Named Graphs as defined by the dataset.
 In the case of IrishGen currently, there are no triples but only quads.